eec193/eec193.github.io/labs/lab1/README.md

 polyval(ploty, fitx, best_fit);
 ```

-Be sure tofind the best-fit lines both in pixels and meters.
+Be sure to find the best-fit lines both in pixels and meters.

 You will probably want to visualize the best-fit lines on both your window
 search image and on your original input image.
 This will require drawing